Vienna and the Danube

 In perhaps his most famous painting, The Kiss, the woman is not dominating...but submissive, abandoning herself to her man in a fertile field and a vast universe.
 In a glow emanating from a radiance of desire, the body she presses against is a self-portrait of the artist himself — Gustav Klimt.

-At the Hofburg, the Habsburg Winter Palace in the town center, Vienna's love of music is beautifully captured in the fine collection of historic instruments.
+At the Hofburg, the Habsburg winter palace in the town center, Vienna's love of music is beautifully captured in the fine collection of historic instruments [in the Hofburg New Palace Museums].

 Vienna was Europe's music capital long before Beethoven called it home.
 As far back as the 12th century, Vienna was a mecca for musicians.
 Later Habsburg emperors were not only generous supporters of music, but fine musicians and composers themselves.